DMU-XMU/Learning-Task-relevant-Representations-via-Rewards-and-Real-Actions-for-Reinforcement-Learning/README.md

 ## Reproduce the Results on Distracting DeepMind Control

-For example, run experiments on Cartpole Swingup with background distractions using our auxiliary task
+For example, run experiments on Cartpole Swingup with background distractions using our auxiliary task:

 ``` bash
 bash run.sh